Year Abroad in Japan

 8 Arrival and Departure

-You are expected to arrive either on the 10th or 11th of September this year.
+You are expected to arrive early September 2016 (exact date to be confirmed) .
 The final exams end in early August 2015.
 There is a closing ceremony in mid-September but this is not compulsory.

 9 Teaching: there are two semesters and fees are calculated in terms of credits.
 The tuition fee covers 20 credits (10 per semester), which means, in essence, language classes Mon–Fri.
 In addition, other courses are available in CJLC up to a further 10 credits free of charge.
 Anything over these 10 credits will be charged at the normal rate.
 There is no obligation to attend any classes taught in English.
 There will be plenty of opportunity to get involved in other activities and the library and other facilities will be made available.